 - Design: This is the place where we design our reports

 - Column Groups: To add a new column group, or to Delete existing column group item.
 You can also use this window to change the column group properties.
-I suggest you to refer Grouping in Matrix Report to understand these Column group settings.
+I suggest you refer Grouping in Matrix Report to understand these Column group settings.

 SSRS Toolbox provides all the complete set of tools to design the report as per your business reports.
-You can use these graphs by dragging and dropping them to work environment.
+You can use these graphs by dragging and dropping them to the work environment.

 SQL Server Reporting Services Development